maon007/Share_prediction_regression_model/README.md

     - Scaling the data

 3. **Model Training and Evaluation:**
-   - Trains and evaluates several regression models.
+   - Trains and evaluates the ML model.
    - Uses metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared (R^2) score for evaluation.

 4. **Dockerization (Optional):**
    - Includes Dockerfiles to containerize the environment and facilitate deployment (optional).

 ## Attached files
-- **data_exploration_and_analysis.py**: This script runs the general exploration and analyze channels more in details
+- **data_exploration_and_analysis.py**: This script runs the general exploration and analyzes channels more in detail (visualization, etc.)
-- **share_prediction.py**: This script prepares the data, trains and evaluate the ML model
+- **share_prediction.py**: This script prepares the data, trains, and evaluates the ML model
 - **tv_nova_exploration.ipynb**: This Notebook works as a preparation for the analysis of the Python file
 - **tv_nova_model.ipynb**: This Notebook works as a preparation for the prediction Python file
 - **requirements_analysis.txt**: This file contains all the Python libraries used for data_exploration_and_analysis.py
 - **requirements_model.txt**: This file contains all the Python libraries used for share_prediction.py
-- **Dockerfile_analysis**: This file contains instructions for building your Docker image.
+- **Dockerfile_analysis**: This file contains instructions for building your Docker image of the analysis part.
-- **Dockerfile_prediction**: This file contains instructions for building your Docker image.
+- **Dockerfile_prediction**: This file contains instructions for building your Docker image of the prediction part.

 ## Usage